okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 ## Dependency Injection Simplified

-One of the changes I really like in Angular 6 is your services can now register themselves.
+One of the changes I like in Angular 6 is your services can now register themselves.
 In previous versions, when you annotated a class with `@Injectable()`, you had to register it as a provider in a module or component to use it.
 In Angular 6, you can specify `providedIn` and it will auto-register itself when the app bootstraps.

 ```ts
 @Injectable({